Reporting it Within 72 Hours Gives You the Best Chance of Recovering Funds

 Visit www.ic3.gov and provide the following information to support your claim:

-• Subject's name, address, telephone, email, website and IP address
+- Subject's name, address, phone number, email, website and IP address

 Step 7: SECURE YOUR ACCOUNTS & DEVICES

-Fraudsters have been known to hack the personal email accounts of clients associated with business email compromise, so it’s recommended you:
+Fraudsters have been known to hack the personal email accounts of clients associated with business email compromise, so it’s also recommended that you:

 Unfortunately, once your money is wired into a new account, you are not likely to get it back.
 The FBI has no jurisdiction to recover money in offshore accounts.
 If you have the resources, you may want to consider hiring a lawyer in that country to recover what you can.
 Most banks do not reimburse funds lost to fraud.
 Learning and following best practices for preventing wire fraud can help protect your funds in the future.